weaviate/weaviate/docs/en/contribute/contributing.md

 We use [semver](https://semver.org/) for versioning.
 The version number can be found in the [API specs](../openapi-specs/schema.json) under: `.version`.
 This version number will also used to publish binaries.

+### Gitflow

+Weaviate uses [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) which means that the master branch is stable.

+_Important: The versioning of `master` is based on the version number that can be found in the [API specs](../openapi-specs/schema.json) under: `.version`._

 ## API's

 ### RESTful https